Marina Bay, Singapore

 Marina Bay is a bay located in the Central Area of Singapore, surrounded by the perimeter of four other planning areas, the Downtown Core, Marina East, Marina South and Straits View.
 The area surrounding the bay itself, also called Marina Bay, is a 360 hectare extension to the adjacent Central Business District.
-It is also the new downtown of Singapore, built on reclaimed land.
+It is also the new downtown of Singapore, built on Singapore's reclaimed land.

 Buildings include Gardens by the Bay, the Marina Bay Sands, Marina Bay Financial Centre, Asia Square, The Sail @ Marina Bay and Marina One integrated mixed-use developments.
 It is one of the key focus areas by the Urban Redevelopment Authority.
 Marina Bay is envisioned by the URA as a work-live-play vibrant 24-hour CBD.

+Geography

+The Marina Bay is a freshwater bay at the confluence of four rivers: the Singapore River, Kallang River, Geylang River, and Rochor River.

 Master Plan

 The Urban Redevelopment Authority (URA) Master Plan for Marina Bay aims to encourage a mix of uses for this area, including commercial, residential, hotel and entertainment.